basilfx/Sensor-Community-Enclosure/Instructions.md

 top should be tightened as well, but not too tight.
 The flexible tube must not be compressed too much otherwise it could obstruct the air flow.
 Make sure that if you pull on the tube, it cannot move.
-Then look down the tube, to see if you do not see any inward afflicion of the tube.
+Then look down the tube, to see if you do not see any inward affliction of the tube.

 #### Flexible tube length
 The shorter the tube, the better it is.
 According to the datasheet of the sensor, a tube length up to 1 m is allowed.
 The original manual suggests the use of a 20 cm tube.
 The Dutch National Institute for Public Health and the Environment, who are [stimulating] people to join the Sensor.Community, suggests to use a tube less than 5 cm, to increase plausibility of measurements.

 For my design, a tube of approximately 15-20 cm is necessary to create an unobstructed 180 degree bend.
 Without a tube, it would be hard to ensure that